tasnuva1/tasnuva1/README.md

 - I am a Computer Scientist interested in **Web3.**
 - I have worked from 2017 to 2020 on the [Copernicus project](https://en.wikipedia.org/wiki/Copernicus_Programme) for the European Space Agency 🛰.
-- [Docker Captain](https://www.docker.com/captains/francesco-ciulla) since June 2021, I have been the host for the Official Docker All-Hands in September 2021, and guest on the official [Docker Youtube channel](https://youtu.be/QFl0EFGr5e4).
+- [Docker Captain](https://www.docker.com/captains/francesco-ciulla) since June 2021, and guest on the official [Docker Youtube channel](https://youtu.be/QFl0EFGr5e4).
 - I have interviewed 180+ Developers in my [YouTube Channel](https://youtu.be/Wh6r6xHPEIg).
 - Currently Developer Advocate at [daily.dev](https://daily.dev)
 - I have created a [Cool Community of Content Creators](https://discord.com/invite/cRjhjFRRre) to help each other and stand out in the world of content creation.